ayushhdesai/ImageProcessor/Assignment 4/README.md

    Interacts with the Model classes (like ColorImage and GreyscaleImage) and uses ImageUtil for any necessary image operations.

-9. Features (Interface): Defines a set of methods for various image processing operations, supporting functionalities in a view.
+9. Features (Interface): Defines a set of callback methods for various image processing operations, supporting functionalities in a view.
 These operations include loading and saving images, applying different transformations and effects, and visualizing image components.